TK51/aipos-public-eng/aipos-mobile-version-guide.md

 #### 2. Download the File
 - Tap the GitHub link
-- Scroll to `aipos-cfg-base-cynical.txt`
+- The file (`aipos-cfg-base-cynical.txt`) will open in your browser
-- Tap “Download”
+- Tap “Download” (or share → Save, if needed)
-- Save it to your local files
+- Save it to your phone’s local files

+⚠️ Platform Notes:
+- Android: Download usually works fine in both GitHub app and web browser
+- iOS: Use Safari — GitHub app lacks direct file save, web browser has some specific scenario

 ---